mauricioaraujj/Cacao--Scientific-Reports/README.md

 If you use or refer to this work, please cite the following article:

-> Araujo, M. S., et al. (2025). *Multi‑trait selection for nutritional and physiological quality of cacao genotypes in irrigated and non‑irrigated environments*.
-[Journal Name], [Volume(Issue)], [Page numbers]. https://doi.org/xxxxxxx
+> Araujo, M. S., Chaves, S. F. S., Pereira, G. R., et al. (2024).
+Multi-trait selection for nutritional and physiological quality of cacao genotypes in irrigated and non-irrigated environments. *Scientific Reports, 14*, 6368. https://doi.org/10.1038/s41598-024-56556-7

 ---